Kethsar/ytarchive/README.md

 	--save
 		Automatically save any downloaded data and files if not having ffmpeg run when sigint is received.
 You will be prompted otherwise.

+	--separate-audio
+		Save the audio to a separate file, similar to when downloading audio_only, alongside the final muxed file.
+This includes embedding metadata and the thumbnail if set.

 	--threads THREAD_COUNT
 		Set the number of threads to use for downloading audio and video